-- A total mastectomy or simple mastectomy is a surgery that removes the whole breast with a flat skin closure.
-Chest muscle is not removed. - A skin-sparing mastectomy removes the breast but not all of the skin, in order to have breast reconstruction that might include flaps and/or implants. - Nipple-sparing mastectomy preserves the nipple areola complex (NAC) as well.
-Not everyone is a candidate for nipplesparing mastectomy.
+- A total mastectomy or simple mastectomy is a surgery that removes the whole breast with an aesthetic flat skin closure. - A skin-sparing mastectomy removes the breast but not all of the skin,

+- in order to have breast reconstruction that might include flaps and/or implants. - Nipple-sparing mastectomy preserves the nipple-areola complex (NAC) as well as all the skin.
+Not everyone is a candidate for nipple-sparing mastectomy based upon location of cancer, breast size, and breast ptosis (degree of drooping). - Modified radical mastectomy removes the axillary nodes along with the breast.